Odania-IT/terraless/README.md

     terraless-main.tf        <-- The generated Terraform Provider and Backend will be in here terraless-project.yml    <-- All other resources for certificates, endpoints, functions, ... will be in this file

+It also creates a helper script that sources the "currentEnvironment.sh" file.
+This contains the environment variables that are returned from the plugins during execution.
+The file is created in the Terraless Directory (default: ~/.terraless).
+You can use it like:

+    ~/.terraless/terraless-env auth --auth-provider TEAM:ACCOUNT:role=AWS_ROLE

 ### Command: session